junwatu/video-summarizer-nodejs-griddb/blog/README.md

 }
 ```

+The `transcribeAudio()` will transcribe an audio file to text using the `whisper-1` AI model.
+For more information about how this speech-to-text model works, please read [here](https://openai.com/index/whisper/).

-The code for video processing, image processing, and audio extraction can be found in the file `libs/videoProcessing.js`.
+> The code for video processing, image processing, and audio extraction can be found in the file `libs/videoProcessing.js`.

 ## Video Summarization Process